pomme-clic/s-money-documentation/docs/docs/accounts/virtualiban.md

 ## Endpoints

-You must use the Virtual Iban API to generate one or to retrieve the account information.
+You must use the Virtual Iban API to generate one or to retrieve the account information and then the operations detail API to know who sends you a payment.

-More information regarding this endpoint in the [API reference](/api/Core)

 Obtain a VIBAN and its ID by using the following End Point :